LBNL-ETA/MSWH/README.md

         git clone ...
         pip install -e .

-3. This is for users that are relatively new to virtual environments or `Python` in general, or for users who had any issues with instructions in step 2.
+4. This is for users that are relatively new to virtual environments or `Python` in general, or for users who had any issues with instructions in step 3.

-    It is recommended to create a new Python environment in order to avoid interference with the system-wide Python installation, for example by using [`virtualenv`](https://packaging.python.org/guides/installing-using-pip-and-virtualenv/), the lightweight [`Miniconda`](https://docs.conda.io/en/latest/miniconda.html) or [`Anaconda`](https://docs.anaconda.com/anaconda/install/) software.
+    It is recommended to create a new `Python` environment in order to avoid interference with the system-wide Python installation, for example by using [`virtualenv`](https://packaging.python.org/guides/installing-using-pip-and-virtualenv/), the lightweight [`Miniconda`](https://docs.conda.io/en/latest/miniconda.html) or [`Anaconda`](https://docs.anaconda.com/anaconda/install/) software.
 Depending on the approach you take, pick one of the commands below and run it in a terminal to create a new environment named, for instance,  `mswh`.

     If you use `Miniconda` or `Anaconda` from the repo clone folder run:

         conda create -n mswh python=3.8

     If you use `virtualenv`:

         python3 -m virtualenv -p /usr/bin/python3.8 <path_to_env>/mswh

     With ``<path_to_env>`` as your selected folder path to store virtual environments.

-4. Now the virtual environment needs to be activated, by running one of the following commands:
+5. Now the virtual environment needs to be activated, by running one of the following commands:

     When using `Anaconda` or `Miniconda`: